-- 3.3.1.1 To work in cooperation with the Toronto and Region Conservation Authority and other partners in the preparation and update of the Don, Rouge, Duffins, Petticoat and Highland watershed plans where required. - 3.3.1.2 To work in partnership with the Toronto and Region Conservation Authority, York Region and other partners in the preparation of a framework for the implementation of the Don, Rouge, Duffins, Petticoat and Highland watershed plans that may include the preparation of detailed implementation plans and the consideration of appropriate best management practices and sustainable technologies in development of the 'Future Urban Area' lands shown on Map 3 - Land Use. - 3.3.1.3 To work in cooperation with the Toronto and Region Conservation Authority, Ministry of Natural Resources and other partners, in the preparation of subwatershed plans for smaller drainage areas within Markham's watershed area boundaries. - 3.3.1.4 To require the preparation of subwatershed plans prior to development in the 'Future Urban Area' as shown on Map 3 Land Use to guide land use options and identify mitigation and restoration strategies required to protect and enhance natural heritage and hydrologic features and their ecological functions and hydrologic functions. - 3.3.1.5 To implement watershed and subwatershed plans in the preparation of
+- 3.3.1.3 To work in cooperation with the Toronto and Region Conservation Authority, Ministry of Natural Resources and other partners, in the preparation of subwatershed plans for smaller drainage areas within Markham's watershed area boundaries. - 3.3.1.4 To require the preparation of subwatershed plans prior to development in Markham's 'Future Urban Areas' as shown on Map 3 Land Use to guide land use options and identify mitigation and restoration strategies required to protect and enhance natural heritage and hydrologic features and their ecological functions and hydrologic functions. - 3.3.1.5 To address watershed and subwatershed plans in the preparation of Master Environmental Servicing Plans and all other required studies prepared in support of development, redevelopment and site alteration.